AnoNet: Security concerns

 Since there is no identifiable information tied to a user of anoNet, one might assume that the network would drop into complete chaos.
 Unlike other anonymous networks, on anoNet if a particular router or user is causing a problem it is easy to block them with a firewall.
 In the event that they are affecting the entire network, their peers would drop their tunnel.

 With the chaotic nature of random addressing, it is not necessary to hide link IP addresses.
 These are already known.
-If however, a user wants to run services, or participate in discussions anonymously, he can advertise a new route, and bind his services or clients to the new IP addresses.
+If however, a user wants to run services, or participate in discussions anonymously, they can advertise a new route, and bind their services or clients to the new IP addresses.